parabamoghv/vct-erdos-project/README.md

 For this project, we only used tournaments held in 2023.
 The data was spread over various files with varying amounts of overlapping and missing data relative to each other.
 We put substantial effort into unifying the data into a single dataframe while preserving key features.
 We indexed our data by games, with around 160 features per game after feature engineering.

-### section name?
+### Feature engineering

 Main data files we used are: `maps_scores.csv, overview.csv, players_stats.csv, eco_rounds.csv, kills.csv, scores.csv`.
-Since there is no data giving each game outcome, we used maps scores to extract each game outcome and combine it with other data.
+Since there is no data giving outcomes of each game, we used `maps_scores.csv` to extract each game outcome and combine it with other data.
 For example, `players_stats.csv` has data about individual players' performance on each match, but it doesn't have match outcomes.

 Similarly, `eco_rounds.csv` and `kills.csv` have no match outcomes, so we needed to combined them with `maps_scores.csv` and `scores.csv` in order to